CedarvilleCyber/RedTeamVault/Techniques/ETW.md

 >Windows logging is already verbose.
 It may take significant effort to defeat Event Viewer and ETW.

 Evading ETW and by extension Windows logging at large is discussed in [[Evasion]].

+This note largely exists to remind operators that ETW does in fact exist and is watching everything that happens on every Windows box.